BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_03_generic_ports.md

 ## Parsing a string

-__BehaviorTree.CPP__ supports automatic conversion of strings into common types, such as `int`, `long`, `double`, `bool`, `NodeStatus`, etc.
+__BehaviorTree.CPP__ supports the automatic conversion of strings into common types, such as `int`, `long`, `double`, `bool`, `NodeStatus`, etc.
-User defined types can be supported easily as well.
+User-defined types can be supported easily as well.

 For instance: